nhathapham22/CafeMS/README.md

 2. Open the solution file in your preferred Integrated Development Environment (IDE).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### EXE File
+### Portable Program
-If you want to download the installation file to experience the program, please download using the below link:
+If you want to run the program directly, please go to the folder of the project:
+CafeMS\bin\Release\net5.0-windows and then click on CafeMS.exe to run the file.